ash-project/ash/documentation/dsls/DSL:-Ash.Resource.md

 Declares a named calculation on the resource.

-Takes a module that must adopt the `Ash.Calculation` behaviour.
+Takes a module that must adopt the `Ash.Resource.Calculation` behaviour.
 See that module for more information.

 To ensure that the necessary fields are selected: